The MoodSphere: Why Voice Crumbs Doesn't Have a Record Button

 Every Sunday at 7pm, Voice Crumbs sends you a notification.
 Not a reminder to journal — a recap of what you actually said this week.

 Your own words, surfaced back to you.
-It's surprisingly powerful.
 Things you said on Tuesday that you'd already forgotten.
 Patterns you didn't notice.
 A thought from Wednesday that connects to something you said on Monday.

 No Account Required